Juni4567/gamier-gatsby-starter/src/pages/blog/bring-github-desktop-app-to-first-screen-on-windows.md

 ![Install Github Desktop App](/img/install-github-desktop-app.gif "Install Github Desktop App")

-**_Great, it’s back to your current screen. _**
+_**Great, it’s back to your current screen. **_

 You also don’t need to plug back your second screen.

-Now bring Github desktop app on your Windows 10.
+Now bring Github desktop app on your Windows 10 first screen.
 If you face any issue or have any query, just comment down and I will get back to you.

 ## **FAQ:**